Hulupeep/messykey/README.md

 3. Make your changes and commit.
 4. Submit a pull request.

+To understand more about why I created this protocol, see [about.md](about.md)

 ## 📝 License

 MessyKey is released under the [MIT License](LICENSE).